 3. Reversing the direction.

 Repressing and projecting emotions involves a reversal of the true direction of the emotion.
 Here are some examples:

 “Others reject me” may be better understood as “I reject others.”

 “Experiencing others as hateful” may be better understood as “I hate.”
 (Such an individual may have no sense that he is hateful, since he has repressed his anger/hate.)

-“She was judging me” may be better understood as “I am judgmental.”
+“She was judging me” may point to the fact that “I am judgmental.”